 As a PEBP participant, you may access whichever benefit plan offered in your geographical area that best meets your needs, subject to specific eligibility and plan requirements.
-These plans include the Consumer Driven Health Plan (CDHP), Exclusive Provider Organization Plan, Low Deductible PPO Plan, and the Health Plan of Nevada HMO Plan.
+These plans include the Consumer Driven Health Plan (CDHP), Exclusive Provider Organization Plan (EPO), Low Deductible PPO Plan, and the Health Plan of Nevada HMO Plan.
 You are also encouraged to research plan provider access and quality of care in your service area.

-PEBP participants choosing this Plan should examine this document, the PEBP Self-Funded PPO Dental Plan Master Plan Document (MPD), the Active Employee Health and Welfare Wrap Plan, Retiree Health and Welfare Wrap Plan, Section 125 Document, Health Reimbursement Arrangement Summary Plan Document, and the PEBP Enrollment and Eligibility Master Plan Document.
-These documents are available at www.pebp.state.nv.us or by calling PEBP.
+PEBP participants choosing this Plan should examine this document, the PEBP PPO Dental Plan and Summary of Benefits for Life Insurance Master Plan Document, the Active Employee Health and Welfare Wrap Plan Document, the Retiree Health and Welfare Wrap Plan Document, the Section 125 Health and Welfare Benefits Plan Document, the Health Reimbursement Arrangement (HRA) Summary Plan Description (SPD), and the Enrollment and Eligibility Master Plan Document.
+These documents are available at https://pebp.nv.gov/ or by calling PEBP.

 Master Plan Documents are a comprehensive description of the benefits available to you.
-Relevant statutes and regulations are noted in the Active Employee Health and Welfare Plan Document and Retiree Health and Welfare Wrap Plan Document for reference.
+Helpful statutes and regulations are noted for reference.
 In addition, helpful material is available from PEBP or any PEBP vendor listed in the Participant Contact Guide.